blahoo/FPV-Drone-Build/README.md

-# snowy-peaks
+# Making a quadcopter FPV drone

-Making a quadcopter FPV drone
+I've never done this before :)